-3.5 The render finish and the basecoat powder components should be stored in dry conditions, off the ground, and protected from frost at all times.
-Bags of unopened render finish will have a shelf-life of 12 months when stored correctly.
+3.5 The render components should be stored in dry conditions, off the ground and protected from frost at all times.
+Bags of unopened render will have a shelf-life of 12 months when stored correctly.
 Damaged, wet or contaminated products should not be used and must be discarded.